AdobeDocs/experience-manager-screens.en/help/user-guide/embedding-react-app.md

 ---
 # Embedding a REACT application using the AEM SPA Editor and Integrating with AEM Screens Analytics {#embedding-a-react-application-using-the-aem-spa-editor-and-integrating-with-aem-screens-analytics}

 You can embed an interactive single page application using REACT (or Angular).
-You do so by using the AEM SPA editor that is configured by business professionals in AEM.
+You do so by using the AEM SPA editor that business professionals in AEM configure.
 You can also learn how to integrate your interactive application with offline Adobe Analytics.

 ## Using the AEM SPA Editor {#using-the-aem-spa-editor}